GeoscienceAustralia/PyRate/conda.md

-Instructions for setting up up an anaconda virtualenv on the linux server 'rhe-compute1' at GA.
+Instructions for setting up an Anaconda virtual environment on a typical Red Hat linux server.

-## Download the conda installer

-For `rhe-compute` [download this version] (https://repo.continuum.io/archive/Anaconda2-4.1.1-Linux-x86.sh).

-## Install anaconda:
+## Install Anaconda:

-On 64bit linux:
+For 64bit linux download this version of the conda installer: https://repo.continuum.io/archive/Anaconda2-4.1.1-Linux-x86.sh

+Run the installer using the linux bash interpreter:

     bash Anaconda2-4.1.1-Linux-x86.sh